TrullyAI/TrullyDocs/README.md

 ### Add Listeners

-Add TrullyResultListener to the activity that will launch the SDK and implement its members so you can have access to the process data.
+Add TrullyListeners to the activity that will launch the SDK and implement its members so you can have access to the process data.

 | Method          | Description                                        |